Las Vegas Sands Raises Dividend, Will Repurchase $2B in Stock

 Marina Bay Sands in Singapore.
 Operator Las Vegas Sands raised its dividend and announced a new $2 billion buyback plan.
 (Image: Marina Bay Sands)

-In conjunction with the release of its third-quarter results, the gaming company said today it is lifting its quarterly payout to 25 cents a share from 20 cents, marking the first increase since the casino giant reinstated the dividend in August 2023.
+In conjunction with the release of its third-quarter results, the gaming company said Wednesday it’s lifting its quarterly payout to 25 cents per share from 20 cents, marking the first increase since the casino giant reinstated the dividend in August 2023.
 The payout had been suspended for more than three years as the gaming company sought to conserve capital during the early stages of the coronavirus pandemic and as the Macau rebound took longer than expected to materialize.

 We look forward to utilizing our share repurchase and dividend programs to continue to return excess capital to stockholders,” said CEO Robert Goldstein in a statement.